 Rigpa Vision Board

-Following the retirement of Sogyal Rinpoche from the role of Spiritual Director of Rigpa in August 2017, a Vision Board has been appointed to guide Rigpa.
+Following the retirement of Sogyal Rinpoche from the role of Spiritual Director of Rigpa in August 2017, a Vision Board was appointed to guide Rigpa.
 To maintain the authenticity of Rigpa's work, the Vision Board will be advised by eminent Tibetan Buddhist lamas.

 Each of the members of the Vision Board has a life-long commitment to the dharma, has been a long-term student of Sogyal Rinpoche, and undertook the three-year retreat in Rigpa in 2006-2009.